Generalized Composition via Nerves: Models and Algebra: Models of n i s

 Rather than work out the details for this example, we will develop the general construction below. \BS

-\NI {\bf Comment:} As noted above it may have seemed arbitrary to have required $\SETT{1,4}$-determinacy in the definition of the $(6,3)$-composer $\mathcal{S'}$.
+\NI {\bf Comment on the choice of $\{1,4\}$-determinacy:} As noted above it may have seemed arbitrary to have required $\SETT{1,4}$-determinacy in the definition of the \NICOMP{6}{3} $\MC{S}'$.
 It {\em was} arbitrary in the sense that other choices of a determinacy condition also work.
 On the other hand, this particular one works for general combinatorial reasons, and can be applied in {\em all} higher-dimensional cases $(n,i)$ where $n>2$ and $1<i<n$.
 The cases $i=0,1,n,n+1$ are similar in style but have to be treated separately.
 In the next six sections, we will prove the corresponding theorems. \MS

 {\bf In each of those sections,} the work will be split into two theorems, the first of which establishes facts about properties of $(n,i)$-compositions under various assumptions, and the second of which specifies the model.